-- This section sets out the steps in process for selection and appointment of your DLC.
-It covers: - 1.
-Potential review of any appointment policy - 2.
+- 1. Potential review of any appointment policy - 2.
 Preparation and planning - 3.
 Seeking council approval for the process - 4.
 Establishing an appointment panel - 5.
-Developing your documentation - Advertising, notifying and proactively seeking out candidates - 7.
-Screening your applicants and assessing eligibility - 8.
-Carrying out the interviews - 9.
-Selecting your candidates and considering the mix of your DLC - 10.
-Providing recommendations to council on appointments - 11.
-Confirming contracts for services
+Developing your documentation - Advertising, notifying and proactively seeking out candidates - Screening your applicants and assessing eligibility - 8.
+Carrying out the interviews - Selecting your candidates and considering the mix of your DLC - Providing recommendations to council on appointments - 11.
+Confirming contracts for services.